DJ4Earth/MPE24/README.md

-# SIAM Conference on Mathematics of Planet Earth (MPE24): Material for minitutorials
+# SIAM Conference on Mathematics of Planet Earth (MPE24): Material for Minitutorials

-To find the rendewred notebooks: https://dj4earth.github.io/MPE24/
+To find prerendered notebooks go to https://dj4earth.github.io/MPE24/.

 ## Requirements
 For the tutorials we will use [Pluto.jl](https://plutojl.org/) notebooks in [Julia](https://julialang.org/).